Ming Tsai

-Ming Hao Tsai (蔡明昊 (Cài Mínghào); born 1964) is an American chef, restaurateur, television personality and a former squash player.
-Tsai's restaurants have focused on east–west fusion cuisine, and have included major stakes in Blue Ginger in Wellesley, Massachusetts (a Zagat- and James Beard-recognized establishment) from 1998 to 2017, and Blue Dragon in the Fort Point Channel area of Boston (a Zagat-recognized tapas-style gastropub named in Esquire Magazine "Best New Restaurants 2013").
+Ming Hao Tsai (蔡明昊 (Cài Mínghào); born 1964) is an American chef, restaurateur, television personality, and former squash player.
+His restaurants have focused on east–west fusion cuisine, and have included major stakes in Blue Ginger in Wellesley, Massachusetts (a Zagat- and James Beard-recognized establishment) from 1998 to 2017, and Blue Dragon in the Fort Point Channel area of Boston (a Zagat-recognized tapas-style gastropub named in Esquire Magazine "Best New Restaurants 2013").

 Tsai hosts Simply Ming, a cooking show featured on American Public Television, in its seventeenth season.
 Past shows Tsai hosted include Ming's Quest, a cooking show featured on the Fine Living Network, and East Meets West.
 Tsai appeared in the Food Network cooking competition The Next Iron Chef (2010).

 Early life and education

 Tsai was born to Iris (née Lee), who owned a Chinese restaurant, and Stephen Tsai, an engineer who co-developed the Tsai-Wu failure criterion, and was raised in Dayton, Ohio, where he attended The Miami Valley School.
 He assisted with the cooking as he was growing up in the restaurant, Mandarin Kitchen.
 Tsai's maternal grandparents emigrated to Dayton from Taiwan after escaping China during the Cultural Revolution.

 Tsai later attended Phillips Academy in Andover, Massachusetts, and then proceeded to study engineering and play varsity squash at Yale University.
 There, he was a member of the Phi chapter of the Delta Kappa Epsilon fraternity, and graduated with a degree in mechanical engineering in 1986.
 He received a master's degree in hotel administration and hospitality marketing from Cornell University in 1989.
 Either the summer after his sophomore or junior year at Yale, he attended culinary school at Le Cordon Bleu in Paris.
-Tsai speaks four languages: English, Mandarin Chinese, French, and Spanish.
+Tsai speaks four languages: English, Mandarin, French, and Spanish.

 Tsai is a grandson of Chinese composer Lee Pao-Chen.
 He is a 116th great grandson of Huang Di.

 Career

 Television

 Tsai began his television career on chef Sara Moulton's cooking show Cooking Live while she had him fill in for one week for her in 1997.
 He hosted East Meets West on the Food Network from 1998 to 2003.
 He hosts Simply Ming, a food show on PBS.

 In 2005, he was a judge on the PBS show Cooking Under Fire.
-Ming Tsai challenged Iron Chef Bobby Flay in the sixth episode of season one of Iron Chef America in 2005; Tsai defeated Flay.
+Tsai challenged Iron Chef Bobby Flay in the third episode of season one of Iron Chef America in 2005; Tsai defeated Flay.
 Tsai was a contestant in The Next Iron Chef in 2010, where he was eliminated in the seventh week.
 Tsai appeared on an episode of Top Chef in 2014.
+Tsai later became one of the five Iron Chefs in Netflix’s Iron Chef: Quest for an Iron Legend in 2022.

-His other television appearances include participation in a Zoom Out on Zoom, a show distributed by PBS, in 2005 and on the PBS children's television show Arthur episode in 2006.
+His other television appearances include participation in a Zoom Out on Zoom, a show distributed by PBS, in 2005 and on an episode of the PBS children's television show Arthur in 2006.